bipin-a/aidi-1100/Assignments/Assignment_3/Research_Classifier.md

 1. **Choosing the Initial Models**:
    - Research and select which models to the problem.
    - Consider whether to begin with simpler models (e.g., Logistic Regression for interpretability) or more complex models (e.g., XGBoost, Random Forest, or CatBoost) that handle non-linear relationships.
-   - Or do you want to do a supervised clustering approach, where high-hisk companies are grouped into clusters based on features?
+   - Or do you want to do an unsupervised clustering approach, where high-hisk companies are grouped into clusters based on features?
 Why or why not?
    - Consider letting a simple model like Logistic Regression be a benchmark model.
 Explain why this is important.

 2. **Data Pre-processing**: